facundoallia/facundoallia/README.md

 ### Professional specialized in data science and financial markets

-💻 I specialize in Python, SQL, Spark, Git, Docker, R, PowerBI and Machine Learning.
+💻 I have experience with Python, SQL, Spark, Git, Docker, R, PowerBI and Machine Learning.

 📈 I have work experience in time series forecasting, financial analysis, data analytics, derivatives trading and business management.